 Mongolia is a huge, landlocked central Asian country encompassing a wide range of habitats, including forests, vast treeless plains, the Altai Mountains, and, of course, the Gobi Desert.
 With an avian population that reflects this diverse landscape, the country is rapidly becoming a popular destination for birders.
 The first field guide dedicated to the birds of Mongolia, this beautiful volume provides in-depth details for every species to be found in the region.

 Gombobaatar Sundev, Mongolia's most famous ornithologist, and Christopher Leahy follow traditional field-guide design with lavish color plates--83 in total—arranged opposite the text.
 Detailed maps not to be found anywhere else accompany the species entries.

 Birds of Mongolia is an indispensable guide for birders, adventurers, and all those interested in this central Asian nation.

-- The first field guide to all the bird species of Mongolia
+- The first dedicated field guide to the birds of Mongolia